OfficeDev/office-js-docs-pr/docs/outlook/autolaunch.md

 - Verify that your event-handling JavaScript file referenced by the Outlook on Windows client calls `Office.actions.associate`.
 This ensures that the event handler name specified in the manifest's **\<LaunchEvent>** element is mapped to its JavaScript counterpart.

   > [!TIP]
-  > If your event-based add-in only has one JavaScript file referenced by Outlook on the web, Windows, and Mac, it's recommended to check on which platform the add-in is running to determine when to call `Office.actions.associate`, as shown in the following code.
+  > If your event-based add-in has only one JavaScript file referenced by Outlook on the web, Windows, and Mac, it's recommended to check on which platform the add-in is running to determine when to call `Office.actions.associate`, as shown in the following code.
   >
   > ```javascript
-  > if (Office.context.platform === Office.PlatformType.PC) {
+  > if (Office.context.platform === Office.PlatformType.PC || Office.context.platform == null) {
   >   Office.actions.associate("onNewMessageComposeHandler", onNewMessageComposeHandler);
   >   Office.actions.associate("onNewAppointmentComposeHandler", onNewAppointmentComposeHandler);
   > }
   > ```